-Berlin - Prague by train from 18.90
+Berlin - Prague from 18.99

-Comfortable air-conditioned EuroCity trains with restaurant car & free WiFi link Berlin and Prague every two hours, 388 km (241 miles) in 4 hours, centre to centre with great scenery along the Elbe & Vlatava rivers.
+Comfortable air-conditioned EuroCity trains with restaurant car & free WiFi link Berlin and Prague every two hours, 388 km (241 miles) in 4 hours, centre to centre with great scenery along the scenic Elbe & Vlatava rivers.
 Train is the way to go, an experience in itself - Watch the video!

 Trains from Berlin to other destinations